mattshardman/test-docs/docs/index.md

 ##### Create a feature

-* Creating a new a feature: a form component
+* Creating a new a feature: a simple form component that gathers some information about a user

 * Start by using code-gen